 You should get less pain and be able to walk more easily.
-A unicompartmental knee replacement may bend better and feel more like a normal knee than a total knee replacement.
+A partial knee replacement may bend better and feel more like a normal knee than a total knee replacement.

-Are there any alternatives to a knee replacement?
+Are there any alternatives to a partial knee replacement?

 A steroid injection into your knee joint can sometimes reduce pain and stiffness for several months.